baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-cjdns-on-raspberry-pi.md

 * [Connect your node to your friend's node](https://github.com/cjdelisle/cjdns#3-connect-your-node-to-your-friends-node)
 * [Peers](https://github.com/hyperboria/peers)

-# Step X: Open-Up the firewall - DONE
+# Step X: Open-Up the firewall
 Within `/opt/cjdns/cjdroute.conf` look up the port being used to peer with other cjdns nodes. look for line "bind":"0.0.0.0:<PORT>" within the  "UDPInterface" section.
-In my case the port is 57291.
+In my case the port is 10848.
 For cjdns to work properly, packets must flow through this port, and so it must be open.
 Generally it will be closed but to check use[nmap][38][^D] or [`netstat`][35][^E]: